-Plan Provision / Issue Point No Submitter Support / Oppose Summary of Decision Requested Reason / Comment Recommendation Reason for Recommendation Objective 6.2.2, recognising that: 1.
-The greenfield priority areas for business and Future Development Areas - Business in Christchurch [City] provide primarily for the accommodation of new [industrial] activities.
-[Text in square brackets indicates existing wording in the CRPS not explicitly shown as a change by way of strikethrough or underlining in the submission.] development capacity, fixed non contestable rural/urban boundary, well functioning urban environments, FDAs - different spatial scenarios, Our Space, Future Development Areas, Business Capacity Assessment, Section 32 Assessment, and RMA].
-6 Pol 6.3.01 PCCH6- 34.14 Williams, K & B Oppose Amend [clause 4 - incorrectly referenced in the submission as clause 5] of Policy 6.3.1 as follows: In relation to recovery and rebuilding for Greater Christchurch: 5.
-Ensure new urban activities only occur within existing urban areas, exidentified greenfield priority areas and / or Future The Submitters own a 55ha site between Templeton and Prebbleton which is ideally suited for industrial development.
+Plan Provision / Issue Point No Submitter Support / Oppose Summary of Decision Requested Reason / Comment Recommendation Reason for Recommendation capacity for the demand for further industrial business land to be met through the redevelopment of existing zoned land, particularly [with]in Christchurch City, the greenfield priority areas for business and Future Development Areas - Business provide for the accommodation of new, primarily industrial business activities.
+[Text in square brackets indicates existing wording in the CRPS not explicitly shown as a change by way of strikethrough or underlining in the submission.]
+The Submitters consider that the Proposed Change does not give effect to the NPS-UD in a number of fundamental ways, and in this respect cannot be supported in its current form [for the reasons set out in the submission in relation to sufficient development capacity, fixed non contestable rural/urban boundary, well functioning urban environments, FDAs - different spatial scenarios, Our Space, Future Development Areas, Business Capacity Assessment, Section 32 Assessment, and RMA]. land as FDAs is matter that can be considered as part of future strategic planning exercises and the full review of the CRPS.
+5 Obj 6.2.6 PCCH6- 34.5 Williams, K & B Oppose Amend clause 1 of [Objective 6.2.6 - incorrectly referenced in the submission as 6.3.6] as follows: Identify and provide for Greater Christchurch's land requirements for the recovery and growth of business activities in a manner that supports the The Submitters own a 55ha site between Templeton and Prebbleton which is ideally suited for industrial development.
 The Submitters are concerned to ensure that Proposed Change 1 provides an appropriate planning framework for meritous proposals such as theirs - which give effect to the NPS-UD and will assist in enabling the increased sustainability and self sufficiency of neighbouring townships, and facilitating a more competitive industrial land and development market.
-The Submitters consider that the Proposed Change does not give effect to the NPS-UD in a number of fundamental ways, and in this respect cannot be supported in its current form [for the reasons set out in the submission in relation to sufficient Reject The inclusion of reference to Future Development Areas in Policy 6.3.1(4) would create a potential inconsistency with Policy 6.3.12 as Policy 6.3.1 is specifically focused on the recovery period through to 2028, whereas the purpose of identifying Future Development Areas in the Proposed Change is to ensure sufficient development capacity over the medium to long term (i.e. through to 2048).
-An amendment to Policy 6.3.1(4) is not required as it contains the caveat "unless they are otherwise expressly provided for in the CRPS" which would apply to Policy 6.3.12.
+The Submitters consider that the Proposed Change does not give effect to the NPS-UD in a number of Reject The Proposed Change does not seek to change this Objective aside from referencing the new Policy 6.3.12 so requested changes to Objective 6.2.6 are considered outside the scope of the Proposed Change.
+Refer to the section on Procedural Matters for further information.
+It is noted that no Future Development Areas for Business are identified by the Proposed Change.
+The identification of any additional business land as FDAs is matter that can be considered as part of future strategic